pollfish/android-sdk-pollfish/README.md

 * Add permissions to AndroidManifest.xml
 * Call Pollfish initialization function in onResume() of your Activity to activate Pollfish
 * Update your privacy policy
-* Set to Release mode and release in Store
+* Set to Release mode and publish your app at any app store

 ## Look & Feel